kit-data-manager/metastore2/restDocuV2.md

-As 'Accept' field you have to provide 'application/vnd.datacite.org+json' otherwise you will get the landing page of the digital object schema instead.
+As 'Accept' field you have to provide 'application/vnd.datacite.org+json' otherwise you will get the landing page of the digital object instead.

     $ curl 'http://localhost:8040/metastore/api/v2/schemas/my_first_xsd' -i -X GET \
         -H 'Accept: application/vnd.datacite.org+json'